enough-jainil/veena-tts-gradio-nvedia/README.md

 ### Prerequisites

-#### mainly i tested in these idk about the others so try and let me know 💖
+#### Mainly i tested in these idk about the others so try and let me know 💖

 | Requirement                  | Recommended Version                                                         |
 | ---------------------------- | --------------------------------------------------------------------------- |